 - This will not create an appointment with a provider, rather sign the student up for an assigned testing time.

-- Students do not need to enter the facility upon arrival, rather follow the Scarlet signs/Red Tents.
+- Students do not need to enter the facility upon arrival, follow the signs directing students to the parking garage.

 Note: If you are unable to schedule via My BuckMD, please try these tips: